Taylor Walls Player Props: Rays vs. Rangers

-Taylor Walls -- with a slugging percentage of .120 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Nathan Eovaldi on the mound, on July 18 at 8:05 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.080 batting average in his past 10 games), battle starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Wednesday at 2:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rangers.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Taylor Walls Game Info & Props vs. the Rangers